pewpewlive/hybroid-live/walker/README.md

 `Scope` is essentially a body that contains variables and has a tag and attributes.
 A scope has a parent which it stems from.

 **Constructor:**
-`NewScope(parent *Scope, tag ScopeTag) -> Scope` - returns a new scope with its parent being the _parent_ parameter and its tag the _tag_ param.
+`NewScope(parent *Scope, tag ScopeTag, attrs ...ScopeAttribute) -> Scope` - Returns a new scope with its parent being the _parent_ parameter, its tag the _tag_ param.
+The attributes of the _parent_ get passed onto the new scope plus any extra attributes defined (_attrs_).

 ##### **Methods:**

-1. `Is(types ...ScopeAttribute) bool` - checks whether the scope contains the given scope attributes.
+1. `Is(types ...ScopeAttribute) bool` - Checks whether the scope contains the given scope attributes.

 ### Types